Delivery Format: On Campus | Online w/Residency

 **Online students must take COUN 596B and COUN 554 concurrently.

 Culminating seminar that presents comprehensive concepts of ethical, legal, moral and spiritual issues in counseling.
 Relevant case studies form a basis for discussion.
-Prerequisites: for counseling students COUN 521, COUN 554 or concurrent.
+Prerequisites: for counseling students COUN 521.

 Master's applicants must: